digitallyinduced/ihp/Guide/form.markdown

 instance CanSelect ContentType where
     type SelectValue ContentType = ContentType
     selectValue value = value

     selectLabel Video = "Video"
     selectLabel Article = "Article"
     selectLabel Audio = "Audio"
     -- You can also use the following shortcut: selectLabel = tshow
 ```

 ## Advanced Forms

 You can get very far with the built-in form helpers.
 But sometimes you might need a very custom functionality which is not easily doable with the form helpers.
-In this case we highly recommend to not use the form helpers for that specific case.
+In this case, we highly recommend not to use the form helpers for that specific case.
 Don't fight the tools.

 ## CSRF

 IHP by default sets its session cookies using the Lax [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) option.
 While `Lax` sounds not very secure, this protects against all common CSRF vectors.
-This browser-based CSRF protection works with all modern browsers, therefore a token-based protection is not used in IHP applications.
+This browser-based CSRF protection works with all modern browsers, therefore token-based protection is not used in IHP applications.

-## Javascript Helpers
+## JavaScript Helpers

-By default your form will be submitted using AJAX and [TurboLinks](https://github.com/turbolinks/turbolinks) instead of a real browser based form submission.
+By default, your form will be submitted using AJAX and [TurboLinks](https://github.com/turbolinks/turbolinks) instead of browser-based form submission.
 It's implemented this way to support [SPA](https://en.wikipedia.org/wiki/Single-page_application)-like page transitions using TurboLinks and [morphdom](https://github.com/patrick-steele-idem/morphdom).

-Additionally to integrate the form submission into TurboLinks, the javascript helpers will also disable the form submit button after the form has been submitted.
-Also any flash messages inside the form are removed.
+Additionally, to integrate the form submission into TurboLinks, the javascript helpers will also disable the form submit button after the form has been submitted.
+Also, any flash messages inside the form are removed.

 When the IHP javascript helpers are included in a page, it will automatically hook into your form submissions.
 You can also call `window.submitForm(formElement)` to trigger a form submission from javascript.

 The form helpers are designed to improve the User Experience for browsers where javascript is enabled.
 In case javascript is not enabled or blocked by a plugin, the form submission will still work as expected.

 You can disable the form helpers by removing the IHP javascript helpers from your layout.
 In `Web/View/Layout.hs` remove the following line:

 ```html
 <script src="/helpers.js"></script>
 ```